-After attaining a towing speed of 30 km/h/18 mph (with cold transmission) or 50 km/h/30 mph (with warm transmission), shift selector lever to position "3" to tow-start the engine.
-Depress accelerator fully.
-As soon as the engine has started, release accelerator and return selector lever to "N" immediately.
+After attaining a towing speed of 30 km/h/18 mph (with cold transmission) or 50 km/h/30 mph (with warm transmission), shift selector lever to position "2" to tow-start the engine.
+Only touch the accelerator when the engine is turning.
+As soon as the engine has started, quickly return selector lever to "N".